-About the Egyptian Halls SCIO
+About the Egyptian Halls working group

-A new charitable body, the Egyptian Halls SCIO, is in the process of being formed to investigate the possibility of purchase and refurbishment of the Egyptian Halls, Glasgow.
+The Egyptian Halls working group was formed in May 2021 to investigate the possibility of purchase and refurbishment of the Egyptian Halls, Glasgow.

-The Egyptian Halls SCIO's purpose is to protect, rehabilitate and preserve for the benefit of the public the historical, architectural and constructional heritage comprising the properties at 84-100 Union Street Glasgow, G1 3QW, known as the Egyptian Halls.
+The working group is in the process of forming the Egyptian Halls SCIO, whose purpose will be to protect, rehabilitate and preserve for the benefit of the public the historical, architectural and constructional heritage comprising the properties at 84-100 Union Street Glasgow, G1 3QW, known as the Egyptian Halls.